 Iguanas have become such a problem in South Florida that it has reached epidemic proportions.
 They are wreaking havoc on the ecosystem, as well as causing problems for people and businesses as well.
 Well, there is now a bill that very well might ban the possession and sale of iguanas in Florida.

-Farmer’s legislation SB 906 would update the statute restricting the possession or trade of various reptiles by adding the green iguana (and Argentine black and white tegu) to the banned reptile list.
+Farmer’s legislation would update the statute restricting the possession or trade of various reptiles by adding the green iguana (and Argentine black and white tegu) to the banned reptile list.

 Both species are non-native to Florida.

-The green iguana has been labeled an invasive species by the Fish and Wildlife Conservation Commission (FWC).
+The green iguana has been labeled an invasive species by the (FWC).
 The reptiles are native to Central and South America, as well as some Caribbean islands but have now become prevalent in South Florida and in parts of the Gulf Coast near Fort Myers.

 The green iguana population has grown so much that the FWC actually allows Floridians to kill the nuisance animals year-round and without a permit on twenty-two FWC managed public lands as a means of controlling their growth.